 The first true all-in-one SEO solution for WordPress, including on-page content analysis, XML sitemaps, automatically create redirects and much more.
 This is 100% my favorite plugin.
 It’s helped me become a better writer and understand SEO.
 If you truly plan on creating a successful WordPress website, you must have a reliable SEO Plugin.

 Here’s the thing about my #1 WordPress plugin recommendation, Yoast.
 Understanding how to get this plugin to REALLY work for you and help your content rank higher in search engines takes some additional education and wisdom.
-If you’re serious about wanting to get your content ranked, check out this SEO course that I’m offering right now.

 There you have it, my top 7 (favorite) WordPress plugins.